"Playing" for The Mets

 jumping for joy as the ball lined past a diving Graig Nettles allowing Andy to score the

-winning run.
-We had won the World Series!
-Andy and I hugged each other, jumping up and
+Andy and I hugged each other, jumping up and down, hollering so loud the neighbors came

-down, hollering so loud the neighbors came out to see what in hell was going on.
-Andy
+out to see what in hell was going on.
+Andy pumped his fists high in the air as we did

-Nettles and Catfish picked up their beers, smiled, then one of them said, Kids, go

-home and eat now.
+up their beers, smiled, then one of them said, Kids, go home and eat now.
 Good game.

 You deserve it.

 Later that evening, walking home, heading down Carter Street, around Broadway, cutting